Chicory, not just a coffee alternative!

 Blueberry lemonade with basil

 Are you looking for something more interesting than a simple lemonade?
-Check out this fabulous drink with its unexpected twist … the sweet berries and the refreshing lemons are mixed with fragrant basil … ahhh just the perfect drink for the summer…
+Check out this fabulous drink with its unexpected twist … the sweet berries and the refreshing lemons are mixed with fragrant basil leaves … ahhh just the perfect drink for the summer…

 Last summer, when we were on vacation, I ventured into getting a drink called blueberry lemonade with basil.
 I had never heard of this drink before but it sounded interesting so I ended up ordering it … and it was a pleasant surprise, something I had never had before.
 So I tried to recreate it at home and here is what I came up with.